 Fingerprinting services are by appointment only.
 Please call (904) 213-6090 to schedule an appointment.

-Inmates received into the facility after arrest are screened prior to acceptance into the facility.
+Inmates received into the facility after arrest are screened before acceptance into the facility.
 An additional screening takes place during processing.

-Inmates processed into the facility prior to and up to seven days after receipt will be held in a limited occupancy dorm for reduced opportunity for exposure/contamination.
-After the quarantine period inmates are then allowed to transition into general population.
+Inmates processed into the facility prior to and up to seven days after receipt will be held in a limited occupancy dorm for a reduced opportunity for exposure/contamination.
+After the quarantine period, inmates are then allowed to transition into general population.

 Additional disinfecting of the housing units is taking place several times throughout each shift.

-The jail lobby is closed to the public with limited access to bondsmen and emergencies.
+The jail lobby is open to the public with limited transactions.